 The name says “crawl” but you better put on some comfy walking shoes for the Sunshine Coast Art Crawl.
-This event presented by the Coast Cultural Alliance, links artists, studios and art stores for 156 kilometres from Gibsons to Lund.
-This will be the sixth year and will include three days of events.
+This event presented by the Coast Cultural Alliance, links artists, studios and art stores for 80 kilometres from Langdale to Earl's Cove.
+This will be the eighth year and will include three days of events.
 Without the summer crowds, it’s a perfect time to slow down and meet the artists in their studios.
-Last year, nearly 150 artists and venues participated and this fall’s line up promises to be just as great.
+Last year, nearly 300 artists and 144 venues participated and this fall’s line up promises to be just as great.

 Where and When

 The annual event happens Oct.
 20 – 22, 2017 along the Sunshine Coast.
-Gibsons, at the south end has many venues but many more studios and workshops dot the Sunshine Coast Highway all the way to Lund.
+Gibsons, at the south end has many venues but many more studios and workshops dot the Sunshine Coast Highway all the way to Earl's Cove.
 Be sure to stop by the the studios on the path less travelled, like in Earls Cove or Sechelt Inlet.
-Watch for signs on the road, the purple banners or better yet, download the app or map.
-A handheld brochure is available at most of the venues and the Sunshine Coast Credit Union.

 Passports for the event can be found at any of the venues, Visitor Centre or Sunshine Coast Credit Union.
 Along the way, as you visit the artists, demos and shows, get your passport stamped for a chance to win some valuable prizes.
 Last year there were gift certificates to vacation resorts and BC Ferries passes.

-Friday night kicks off with venues opening in Langdale, Gibsons, Powell River and Lund, where you'll find many special events and demos happening.
+Friday night kicks off with venues opening in Langdale, Gibsons, Sechelt and Halfmoon Bay, where you'll find many special events and demos happening.